KarrLab/obj_tables/docs/migration.rst

 migration identifies *sentinel* commits that delimit sets of commits in the repo's commit dependency graph.
-Precisely, sentinel commits must be located in the graph so that each commit that changes the schema depends on exactly one upstream sentinel commit, and is an ancestor of exactly one downstream sentinel commit (see :numref:`figure_schema_changes_and_sentinel_commits`).
+Precisely, sentinel commits must be located in the graph so that each commit which changes the schema depends on exactly one upstream sentinel commit, and is an ancestor of exactly one downstream sentinel commit (see :numref:`figure_schema_changes_and_sentinel_commits`).
+In addition, a sentinel commit can have at most one ancestor sentinel commit that's reachable without traversing another sentinel commit.
 All the commits that are ancestors of a sentinel commit and depend upon the sentinel commit's closest ancestor sentinel commit are members of the sentinel commit's *domain*.
 In addition, a sentinel commit is a member of its own *domain*.